 Historic Garden Week in Virginia

 More than 250 of Virginia’s most beautiful gardens, homes, and historic landmarks take part in the celebration of Historic Garden Week, described as “America’s Largest Open House.”
 This tour, organized by the Garden Club of Virginia since 1927, supports restoration projects statewide.
 More information.

 Cherokee Garden Library Lecture, Book and Exhibition Launch:

 Seeking Eden: A Collection of Georgia’s Historic Gardens

-Staci L. Catron, Cherokee Garden Library Director, and Mary Ann Eaddy, historic preservationist, will discuss their new University of Georgia Press book.
+Staci L. Catron, Cherokee Garden Library Director, and Mary Ann Eaddy, historic preservationist, will discuss their new University of Georgia Press book, Seeking Eden: A Collection of Georgia’s Historic Gardens.
 More information and tickets.